sailfishos-patches/patchmanager/src/icons/README.md

 For SailishOS 4.6 and higher

  - svg files must be in svgs/icons and svgs/icons-monochrome
- - png files will be in /usr/share/sailfish-default/silica/zX.Y/icons
+ - png files will be in /usr/share/sailfish-default/silica/zX.Y/icons and /usr/share/sailfish-default/silica/zX.Y/icons-monochrome